itayash22/SkinTip/README.md

 * ✅ **Mobile Friendly:** Designed for a seamless experience on all mobile devices.

 ### Coming Soon / Next Steps
-* 🔄 Real user authentication with Supabase (backend ready).
 * 🔄 Payment integration with Stripe for token purchases.
 * 🔄 Artist portfolio management and real artist profiles.
-* 🔄 Integration with other AI models for specialized features (e.g., text-to-idea generation if quality improves).
 * 🔄 Social sharing enhancements (e.g., direct Instagram sharing after download).

 ## 🚀 How to Use (Current Workflow)